gvwilson/sensibleadventures/princess-bear/princess-bear.md

 *"You know she doesn't understand you," the bear rumbled.*

 *"She understands what I mean," the troll replied sharply.
-"The barge is still coming in tomorrow?"*
+"Is the barge still coming in tomorrow?"*

 *"If it hasn't sunk.
 Or been pirated.
 Or caught fire."
 The bear stepped aside